 Ladies and gents, it is time I told you what I get to hear because I travel to Italy so often.
-These are just random questions by friends, strangers, acquaintances and sometimes even family!
+These are just random questions/judgements by friends, strangers, acquaintances and sometimes even family!
 This post is a mix of everything I’ve heard from 2013 (and I keep hearing) until now….It is an irony, a rant, a jeer, a truth, a laugh, a sarcasm, a satire….
 But it is my life now!

-But first a little introduction of me.!!
+A little introduction of me.!!

 1. How can you afford a trip every year??

 This is one of the most common of all questions.
 Initially on my first two trips, I traveled with my own money.
 At that time, my blog was new and I had little or no idea on how to take it further.
 However, with each passing trip, I found the confidence to connect, ask and meet.
 I saved a lot of my travel costs in this regard.
 This is the simplest answer to this incessant question!
 I could so I did!